 Related Suppliers: Crushers, Breakers and Grinding Mills

-Venetia is the largest diamond producing mine in South Africa.
-It produced 3.066Mct of diamonds from 5.618Mt of ore in 2012.
-The deposit comprises of 12 kimberlite pipes.
+Venetia is the biggest diamond producing mine in South Africa.
+It produced 4.2Mct of diamonds in 2018.
+The deposit comprises 12 kimberlite pipes.

-The mine is owned and operated by De Beers and has been in production since 1992.
+It is owned and operated by De Beers and has been in production since 1992.
 The open-pit operation is expected to continue up to 2021, after which it will be switched over to underground mining.
-The mine life of Venetia Underground is expected to be more than 20 years.
+The current mining depth is 450m covering an area of 3.8ha.

 The deepest open pit mines are scattered geographically across the world unlike the deepest underground mines, which are mostly concentrated in South Africa.